The Players Championship: Hayden Buckley sinks hole-in-one at iconic 17th island green - KTVZ

 For Buckley, who arrived in Florida as world No. 107 and is chasing his first PGA Tour title, it marked the second hole-in-one of his PGA Tour career following his first at the Shriners Children’s Open in 2021 — coincidentally, also at the 17th hole.

-The fairytale continued as Buckley birdied the subsequent par-four to move to four-under, making him the first player on record at The Players Championship to follow up a hole-in-one at the 17th with a birdie at the 18th, according to the PGA Tour.
+The fairytale continued as Buckley birdied the subsequent par-four, making him the first player on record at The Players Championship to follow up a hole-in-one at the 17th with a birdie at the 18th, according to the PGA Tour.

+A second straight birdie after the turn lifted him to five-under, though this marked the high water mark of the American’s round.

+Six dropped shots — including two double bogeys at the 6th and 8th holes — saw him leave the course tied for 38th after carding a one-over 73.

 The-CNN-Wire